Immune Nutrients to Calm Cytokine Storm

 COVID-19 (or SARS-CoV-2) is a novel coronavirus.
 Coronaviruses (CoV) are a large group of enveloped, positive-sense, single-stranded RNA viruses.
 They have different strains that may cause different illnesses ranging from the common cold to more severe illnesses.
 In the past two decades, we’ve seen two coronavirus outbreaks, the Severe Acute Respiratory Syndrome (SARS-CoV or SARS) in 2002 and the Middle East Respiratory Syndrome (MERS-CoV, or MERS) in 2012 that lead to serious illness and in many cases, death.

-As I discussed in this article, the main symptoms of the virus include cough, fever, and shortness of breath while some people experience other respiratory and even gastrointestinal issues.
+The main symptoms of the virus include cough, fever, and shortness of breath while some people experience other respiratory and even gastrointestinal issues.
 Up to 80 percent of the population may only develop mild to moderate symptoms that they can recover from at home and about 20 percent may develop more serious issues, including bronchitis and pneumonia which will require hospitalization.

 COVID-19 And The ACE2 Receptor

 Those over the age of 60 and people with a compromised immune system are at higher risk, however, we have also seen cases of younger and otherwise healthy people needing care at the hospital.
-While at a ~1-2 percent mortality rate COVID-19 not the most deadly (SARS had a mortality rate of ~15 percent, MERS had a mortality rate of ~35 percent), but it is certainly the most serious coronavirus we have seen that has lead to a global pandemic and national emergency (1, 2, 3, 4, 5).
+While at a less than 1 percent mortality rate COVID-19 is not the most deadly (SARS had a mortality rate of ~15 percent, MERS had a mortality rate of ~35 percent), but it is certainly the most serious coronavirus we have seen that has lead to a global pandemic and national emergency (1, 2, 3, 4, 5).

-The first COVID-19 outbreak initially started in December 2019 in Wuhan, China only a few months ago and scientists don’t yet fully understand this infectious disease.
 In the midst of the ongoing COVID-19 pandemic, scientists are currently studying the virus to understand how it is similar to and different from the severe acute respiratory syndrome (SARS-CoV or SARS) which led to the outbreak in 2002.

 While there are definitely some differences between the two viruses as well as the extent of the outbreaks we are dealing with, the way the two viruses work in your body show some similarities.
 Both SARS and COVID-19 seem to exploit the angiotensin-converting enzyme 2 (ACE2) receptor in your body in order to gain access inside your cells.